AndrzejNiedziela/X-Formation_C-_Back_End_Develper_Test/README.md

 Best,
 Andrzej Niedziela

 PS.
-If you have a free moment check you [my awesome profile at LinkedIn](de.linkedin.com/in/AndrzejNiedziela)
+If you have a spare moment check [my awesome profile at LinkedIn](de.linkedin.com/in/AndrzejNiedziela)